MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Access Tokens

-To authenticate against the CodePush service without launching a browser and/or without needing to use your GitHub and/or Microsoft credentials (for example, in a CI environment), you can execute the following command to create an "access token" (along with a name describing what it's for):
+To authenticate against the CodePush service without launching a browser and/or without needing to use your GitHub or Microsoft credentials (for example, in a CI environment), you can execute the following command to create an "access token" (along with a name describing what it's for):

 ```shell
 appcenter tokens create -d "Azure DevOps Integration"